-- In what ways have you left "home" - either physically or emotionally? - 9.
+- 8. In what ways have you left "home" - either physically or emotionally? - 9.
 What was the most difficult part of leaving?
 What were the unexpected gifts? - 10.
-How have you assembled your courage before when you know you needed to make a move?
+How have you assembled your courage when you knew you needed to make a move?

-- 11. In what ways are you being called to journey forth right now? - 12.
-Who or what will support you in taking your initial steps into the unknown or a new way of being? - 13.
+- 11. In what ways are you being called to "journey forth" right now? - 12.
+Who or what will support you in taking your initial steps into the unknown? - 13.
 What do you need in order to muster the bravery to walk into the unknown? - 14.
 What small step might you take today to begin?